einast/einast.github.io/_posts/2019-11-10-OfficeProPlus-updates.md

 categories: [Powershell, Office 365, Microsoft Teams, OfficeProPlus]
 ---

-<span style="background-color: #FFFF00">**UPDATED:** January 2020: Updates to the script to ensure the 2020 version of Microsoft's pages parse correctly.
-Also added a truncate feature to handle too large cards (which we had early January, causing the script to fail posting an update).
-Please refer to [this](https://thingsinthe.cloud/UpdatedProPlusScripts/) post for more details.</span>
+<span style="background-color: #FFFF00">**UPDATED:** June 2021: Microsoft changed channel names and URLs causing the script to fail.
+Updates have been implemented to ensure the functionality works with the changes by Microsoft.</span>

 At customers, we normally have users split on the different Office ProPlus update channels.
 A few users on the Monthly channel, some more on the Semi-Annual Channel (targeted), and the major set of users on the Semi-Annual Channel.
 This is to be able to test new versions and features in a controlled matter.